 Panhellenic Council: $1800-$3600 per semester

 - Panhellenic Council: All seven of our Panhellenic organizations are housed.
 These properties are owned and operated by the individual housing corporations of the organizations.
 Questions regarding cost and sign up should be directed to the individual organization.

 - Interfraternity Council: Nine IFC organizations are currently housed.
 Eight houses are owned and operated by SMU, and one (Sigma Chi) is privately owned and functions like the Panhellenic facilities.

 - Our National Pan-Hellenic Council chapters do not currently have official housing on campus.

-- Need Information on PANHELLENIC I AND II HOUSES?
+- Need Information on PANHELLENIC HOUSES or 3108 UNIVERSITY BLVD?

-- Panhellenic I and II Houses are independently managed by the housing corporations of two national sorority chapters who are not currently operating at SMU.
+- Panhellenic I and II Houses and 3018 University Blvd are independently managed by the housing corporations of national sorority chapters who are not currently operating at SMU.
 Alpha Delta Pi and Zeta Tau Alpha house corporations lease out their houses to affiliated sorority women through their own independent processes.
 The Office of Fraternity and Sorority Life has no immediate knowledge of any fees, deadlines, or processes required for residence in Panhellenic I and II.
 Below is the direct contact information for the Panhellenic I and II House Director.
 Any questions, comments or concerns should be directed to these women.
 It should also be stated that there is no timetable for the return of these chapters to our campus.
 When/if those chapters do return, they will return to the housing space currently managed by these housing corporations and the respective Panhellenic I/II house will cease to exist.

 - Panhellenic I (Zeta Tau Alpha): Not currently in use.